 Leslieville Renovation and Addition

-No longer content with their squeaky floors and aging home, the couple living in this Woodfield Road house decided to renovate and to build an addition to create a living environment better geared to their lifestyle.
+No longer content with their squeaky floors and aging home, the couple living in this Woodfield Road house decided to renovate and to build an addition.
+This created a more functional living space better suited to their lifestyle.